bridge-core/bridge-core.github.io/content/docs/extension-docs/json/presets.md

 ###### Selection Box

-`selectInput` is an input type that creates a selection boxe or drop down list that have a fixed amount of options.
+`selectInput` is an input type that creates a selection box or drop down list of options.
 To make a selection box create a input box with a name and assign a variable to it, then create a properties object and define the type of input box as `selectInput` then a `default` value this is the default option the input box will be set.
 Create an array named `options` then for each option create an object that will define what the display `text` and `value` should be.

+`options` also allows an object with `cacheKey` and `fileType`, where the file type is the id of the [file definition](/extension-docs/json/file-definitions/) and the cache key is the lightning cache key to get the values of.

 ###### Number Input